chenaciousD/website/content/projects/Toyota/index.md

 #### A Multi-modal, Decentralized Interaction Model
 We developed a radically different interaction model that was able to move across the car in a “fairy” like fashion to “portals” within the interior and exterior of the vehicle.

 Several partners were involved in bringing this concept to life which eventually launched publicly in 2017.
 In 2017, our client launched the concept at CES where it was also given a prestigious Best of CES award.
-The concept will be a showcase piece for our client at the Tokyo Olympics in 2020.
+The [concept](https://www.businessinsider.com/toyota-has-created-a-concept-car-with-ai-called-yui-2019-10) was a showcase piece for our client at the Tokyo Olympics in 2020.